 - Small View: Displays up to 2 columns when the Unassigned Backlog slide-out is opened in List View.

-For the capability backlog, you can choose to view such columns as Strategic Driver, Dependency, Acceptance Criteria, Age, Blocked, Capitalized, Chat, Child Count, Customers, Investment type, MVP, Owner, Points (an estimate set for a capability), Process Step, Story Point Progress, Story Points (sum of LOE on stories associated with a capability), T-Shirt size, Value, Weeks, and WSJF.
+For the capability backlog, you can choose to view such columns as Strategic Driver, Dependency, Acceptance Criteria, Age, Blocked, Capitalized, Chat, Child Count, Customers, Investment type, MVP, Owner, Points (an estimate set for a capability), Process Step, Story Point Progress, Story Points (sum of LOE on stories associated with a capability), T-Shirt size, Value, Weeks, WSJF, and Objectives.
 You can find out more about these columns in the Manage Capabilities topic.

 Additionally, you can select custom fields that you have created for capabilities in Details Panels Settings.
 Only fields that are set as Active in Details Panels Settings are available for selection as columns in the backlog.